oracle/oracle-database-operator/docs/observability/README.md

 ```

 ### Multiple Database Configuration
-To configure the observability exporter to export metrics and logs from multiple Oracle Databases, __instead__ of `spec.database`, you must use an exporter config file,
+To configure the exporter to export metrics and logs from multiple Oracle Databases, __instead__ of `spec.database`, you must use an exporter config file,
 configure the _databaseobserver_ YAML file with a combined wallet (if applicable), and then use the
 `spec.databases` field .
 The field `spec.databases` is a map with keys used for naming environment variables
 and identifying groups of credentials.